Rules for Storing Your Own Electricity

-With an increase in the popularity of electric vehicles and solar panels, new requirements for safely housing systems to store excess energy have cropped up in the latest building codes.
+With an increase in the popularity of electric vehicles and solar panels, new building code requirements for safely housing systems to store excess energy have cropped up.

 Synopsis: Code expert Glenn Mathewson describes the recent advancements in code requirements for Energy Storage Systems, or ESS.
 A number of updates to the energy-storage provisions appear in a section in the 2021 International Residential Code, explaining that ESS must comply with certain installation provisions that include capacity restrictions, limitations on where the ESS can be installed, and other requirements for impact protection, ventilation, heat detection, and more.

 Codes don’t cover everything, and they don’t typically address something new until it starts moving from niche to normal.
 Sometimes the public needs a little help when subjects aren’t being addressed in the code.
 That’s where the Building Code Action Committee (BCAC) steps in.
 The International Code Council created the BCAC in 2014 to pursue opportunities to enhance the I-Codes, on which many of the legally adopted building codes are based.
 These are updated every three years in a process open to public participation.

 In 2016, this committee submitted a proposal for a new section in the International Residential Code (IRC) titled “Stationary Storage Battery Systems,” with just a few basic provisions to offer some guidance for the public’s growing interest in home energy storage (Section R327 in the 2018 IRC).
 Home solar installations had been on the rise for some time, but energy storage had been missing from the code.
 Because solar panels only produce when the sun is shining, and not every utility pays homeowners for the energy their panels put into the grid, energy storage is the only way to make solar worth the investment for many homeowners.
 At the same time, electric cars started gaining popularity.